Karl Bittel: Life

 In May 1945 war ended.
 What remained of Germany was divided up into four occupation zones, in which membership of the Communist Party was no longer illegal.
 Bittel now joined the Party Secretariat and the party's regional leadership team for Baden, where he also became Chairman of the Baden branch of the Union of Persecutees of the Nazi Regime, a post he held till Summer 1949.
 In addition, in 1946 he co-founded a Communist Newspaper based in Offenburg, entitled "Unser Tag" ("Our Day"), becoming "licence holder" and editor in chief of the publication till 1948.

 By 1949 it had become clear that whatever the future might hold for Germany, the portion of it under Soviet administration was developing very differently from the zones occupied by the other three victorious wartime powers.
 As the Soviet blockade of West Berlin was lifted, in May 1949 the US, British and American zones were combined and re-founded as the German Federal Republic.
 Bittel's prompt reaction was to relocate the same month from what was now designated West Germany, to the Soviet occupation zone, which itself would be re-founded a few months later, in October, as the Soviet sponsored German Democratic Republic.
 Between 1949 and 1957 Bittel served as deputy head, and then from 1951 as head of the German Institute for Contemporary History (Deutsches Institut für Zeitgeschichte").

 From 1951 till 1953 he also held office as the Senior Chairman of the (East) German Union of Journalists.
-He was made an honorary professor at the "Karl Marx University" (as it was then know) in Leipzig, and in 1957 became a full professor, with a teaching position, at the Humboldt University of Berlin.
+He was made an honorary professor at the "Karl Marx University" (as it was then known) in Leipzig, and in 1957 became a full professor, with a teaching position, at the Humboldt University of Berlin.
 That year he was also invited to present a series of guest lectures in the Soviet Union.
 In 1958 his job portfolio was boosted with a special advisory post to the East German Ministry for Foreign Affairs.
 Between 1963 and 1969 he also belonged to the Presidium of the Rostock branch of the national Culture Association.